uwefassnacht/device-simulator-for-ibm-iot/README.md

 ## Troubleshooting

-To troubleshoot your Bluemix app the main useful source of information are the logs, to see them, run:
+To troubleshoot your Bluemix app the sources of information are the logs, to see them, run:

   ```sh
   $ cf logs <application-name> --recent